anhtuan1602/Traditional-Game-Madarin-Square-Capturing/README.md

    cd Traditional-Game-Mandarin-Square-Capturing

 2. **Lunch the game:**

-   Launch the game by running the main class ```bash Main.java.
+   Launch the game by running the main class `Main.java`.